aio-libs/aiojobs/docs/api.rst

       The job is in *closed* state after finishing the method.

-Intergation with aiohttp web server
+Integration with aiohttp web server
 -----------------------------------

 .. module:: aiojobs.aiohttp